 The existence of a passive offer at the concentration point guarantees third-party operators the ability to control their active equipment and to choose their technology.
 As with unbundling, the goal is to allow operators to differentiate their offers, to control the technological evolution of their network and the roadmap for its implementation, by providing them with a passive solution over optical fibre.
-In addition, a passive offer allows operators to have a larger economic area than is the case with an active offer, and to use existing optical fibre backhaul networks connecting copper local loop exchanges as part of a local loop unbundling scheme.
+In addition, a passive offer allows operators to have a larger economic area than is the case with an active offer, and to use existing optical fibre collection networks for connecting their copper local loop exchanges as part of an local loop unbundling scheme.